-If a student is involved in an accident, he/she should receive prompt medical attention (see above), if only to have his/her condition evaluated.

-- The Faculty Program Director should provide any needed assistance to the student, including making sure there are English-speakers present during any required medical treatment.
-International SOS may assist with translations. - In the case of hospitalization, the Faculty Program Director should notify the Office of International Programs as soon as possible. - Students are not to be left unattended while in a foreign hospital.
+- If a student is involved in an accident, he/she should receive prompt medical attention (see above), if only to have his/her condition evaluated. - The Faculty Program Director should provide any needed assistance to the student, including making sure there are English-speakers present during any required medical treatment. - In the case of hospitalization, the Faculty Program Director should notify International Services as soon as possible. - Students are not to be left unattended while in a foreign hospital.
 The Faculty Program Director should make arrangements for someone from the program to remain with any student awaiting treatment at a local medical facility. - The student should be encouraged to inform family members once the situation has been evaluated.
 If necessary, the Faculty Program Director should assist the student in obtaining copies of the medical and police reports, and if the student is unable, the Faculty Program Director should obtain copies of the reports on the student's behalf.